 Despite my personal growth, I wasn’t 100% sure if I could ever be a mother.
 I yearned to have a child to hold so badly, it hurt.
 I just didn’t know how I could go through pregnancy again without feeling completely terrified.
 Yet in my fear, I never lost hope.

-The amazing thing about hope is that it doesn’t take much for it to grow and multiply until one day…you smile at the thought of being pregnant.
+The amazing thing about hope is that it doesn’t take much for hope to grow and multiply until one day…you smile at the thought of being pregnant.
 You look at the baby clothes you tucked away in the back of the closet and you don’t cry.
 You feel genuinely happy for others around you that are expecting, and experiencing the very thing you’d give anything to have.

 You accept the truth: as much as you loved your child, and as sure as you would have given anything to save her, you realize that Earth wasn’t the best place for her.
 It’s not the best place for any of us.
 Heaven is…that’s the goal.
 And that’s where she is.